 What is harassment, and how to deal with it

 Your legal rights if you're employed on an individual contract; how to negotiate your own contract; and the pitfalls to avoid

 Whistleblowers play an essential role in exposing corruption, fraud and malpractice and in preventing disasters resulting from negligence or wrongdoing.
 Prospect representatives can assist members in deciding how and when to blow the whistle and offer valuable advice and support.

 The spread of email and the internet at work has raised new issues for trade union members and representatives.
 Prospect has seen a growing number of disciplinary cases connected to the use of computer facilities.
 Members need to be aware that inappropriate use of these facilities can result in disciplinary action and dismissal.

+Members' guide to one-to-one interviews.
 Essential pointers for job evaluation interviews or personal reviews